 We have a range of online ICT services available:

-Our students are living in a world where they have immediate access to information anytime and anywhere.
 Many students have personally owned devices that can be used to allow them to learn in their own style and at their own pace.

 If the devices the students use beyond the school day are the same ones they use for school, the student can seamlessly switch from personal use to learning anytime, anywhere.
 The resources for learning are accessible to the students 24/7, enabling them to pursue personal interests associated with such learning (this requires internet access when not at school).